aloverso/seattlespicysalmonroll/content/events/2024-07-21-afternoon.md

 distance: "26+ miles"
 meetingLocationAddress: "TBD"
 meetingLocationTitle: "TBD"
-startTime: "TBD"
+startTime: "2:30 PM"
 meetingTime: "2:00 PM"
 meetingLocationLink: ""
 ---

+More route details coming soon.

-Meeting time is an estimate, true time TBD!
+**Meeting time & start times are estimates, true time TBD!**

 Marathon loop route starting & ending near the light rail at University of Washington.
 Loop both floating bridges across Lake Washington.
 Take in everything Seattle has to offer, and finish this event by giving it everything you've got!
 Cover over 40 miles in one day if you do this plus the morning half-marathon!